Dirty Beaches Interview

 Previously published in SLUBS magazine, Brisbane Australia in 2012.

-You have to give consideration about the logistics too.
-Do you own a vehicle?
-Do you have a driver's license?
-Can you fix a car if it dies on the road?
-Are you willing to drive ten plus hours at a time just to get to the next show?
-Not only is it dangerous, but extremely tiresome.
-That's why you hear stories of musicians taking speed to drive late nights on tour, coz it helps you get to where you need to go on time.
+There are a lot of one man bands I've met over the years like US GIRLS from philly, John Maus, and countless other experimental one man acts, but touring by yourself is hard man.
+Every person I've met said the same thing.
+I wouldn't recommend it.
+You have to give in consideration about the logistics too.
+Do you own a vehicle? do you have a drivers license? can you fix a car if it dies on the road? are you willing to drive 10+ hrs at a time just to get to the next show? not only its dangerous, but extremely tiresome.
+Thats why you hear stories of musicians taking speed to drive late nights on tour, cuz it helps you get to where you need to go on time.

 I'm saying this not to discourage you, because I went through this on my own, and if anyone can prevent that kind of experience, I'd recommend avoiding it.
-It's not worth it and it didn't make me a better person either.
+Its not worth it.
+And it didn't make me a better person either.
 It just made me more sympathetic when I see bands touring that way and if I can help them in any way I can, I try to do so.
-On the last tour I ran into some friends of mine from the band Tonstartssbandht and RunDMT, they were train hopping illegally from Baltimore to Chicago but were caught half way, they had no money and hitch hiked their
+On the last tour I ran into some friends of mine from the band Tonstartssbandht and RunDMT, they were train hopping illegally from baltimore to chicago but was caught half way, they had no money and hitch hiked their way and eventually made it to chicago in one piece.
+But when I saw them they were extremely fatigued and hadn't showered in weeks.
+I gave them a ride because I was heading east and dropped them off in Baltimore.
+I know that when I was in their situation I wished someone would help me, and I met a lot of people who did feed me and gave me $5, or 20$ to get more gas, etc but a lot of the time your on your own when you tour alone.